apache/submarine/dev-support/cicd/HowToRelease.md

 It's better to send a release plan email informing code freeze date and release date.

 ## 3. Clean up the JIRA
-Bulk update JIRA to unassigned from this release all issues that are open non-blockers.
+Bulk update JIRA to move out non-blocker issues by setting the target version to the new release.
 Assuming we're releasing version X, use below advanced filter in [submarine issue page](https://issues.apache.org/jira/projects/SUBMARINE).
 For instance, if we're releasing `0.3.0`.
 ```
 project in ("Apache Submarine") AND  "Target Version" = 0.3.0 AND statusCategory != Done